 What Is Probability?

 Probability is the likelihood of an event happening.
-If an event has a high probability, then it is more likely to occur than it is to not happen.
+If an event has a high probability, then it is more likely to occur than it is not to happen.
 An event with a low probability is less likely to occur than it is to happen.

 You have the probability of one in two chances of tossing heads.
 This can be represented by the odds of 1/1.
 This means the result has a 50% chance of occurring.
 Sports bettors can use betting odds provided by bookies to determine just how likely the result of a sports event will occur.